-As you Beware the Ides of March (March 15), it’s also a good idea to stay alert to street and capital construction projects.
-As more people venture out it’s important to remember there are a number of projects underway which could affect traffic.
-As always, please keep in mind Health Department recommendations when you’re out, and travel with care.
+As March arrives, so does a significant new City project.
+One that will eventually make crossing I-5 much easier.
+There are also a number of projects underway which could affect traffic.
+As always, please keep in mind all Health Department recommendations when you’re out, and travel with care.

 The Orchard Drive extension project will create an arterial connection between James Street at Orchard Drive under I-5 and will connect to the Birchwood Avenue / Squalicum Parkway intersection.
-Once the new street is in place, it will provide a direct connection from the King Mountain neighborhood to the hospital and alleviate congestion on Ellis Street as well as the Meridian and Sunset Drive I-5 crossings.
+Once the new street is in place, it will provide a direct connection from the King Mountain neighborhood to the hospital, and will alleviate congestion on Ellis Street, and the Meridian and Sunset Drive crossings of I-5.
 The project will include bicycle lanes in both directions and lighted sidewalks on the north side and will convert the James Street intersection to a stop light.
+Work begins Monday, March 1.
 Expect construction traffic increasing and occasional flaggers present.
 No detours are expected.
 This project will also close a segment of the Squalicum Creek Trail where it passes under I-5 for the duration of the project.
-For more information, visit the Orchard Drive Extension webpage or contact Craig Mueller, P.E., project engineer, at email@example.com or (360) 778-7922.
+For more information, visit the Orchard Drive Extension webpage or contact Craig Mueller, P.E., project engineer, at firstname.lastname@example.org or (360) 778-7922.

 Lake Padden Park – sewer project